 Add ¼ cup water and a pinch of salt and pepper.
 Cover, and cook until tender, 4-6 minutes.

 Wipe pan clean and reserve.

 Make the Sauce

 Return pan used to cook green beans to medium heat.
-Add ¼ tsp. olive oil and remaining shallot to hot pan.
+Add 1 tsp. olive oil and remaining shallot to hot pan.
 Cook until fragrant, 30 seconds.

-Plate dish as pictured on front of card.
+Plate dish as pictured on front of card, drizzling sauce over steaks.
 Bon appétit!